vinkrish/vinkrish.github.io/content/blog/aot/index.md

     cv.imwrite('C:/Users/Vinay/Pictures/AOT/sub/{0}.png'.format(i), dst)
 ```

-This is how it looks.
+Here's how the final image looks with the English text embedded directly:

 ![aot_3](https://vinkrish-notes.s3-us-west-2.amazonaws.com/img/aot_3.png)

-> Pay attention to English text at bottom of image
+> Notice the English description clearly visible at the bottom of the image!

-The above code also aligns text and split lines coz OpenCV doesn't wrap the text.
+## Summary

+By combining web scraping with OpenCV image processing, I built a personal archive of Attack on Titan's "Current Publicly Available Information" slides — with readable English captions embedded directly into the image.

+This approach solved:
+- The issue of small text thumbnails,
+- The inconvenience of losing text when viewing images.